 Correct Use of Titles

 Title use can vary between provinces and countries.
-The following chart demonstrates the correct ways to use title in Saskatchewan:
+The following are correct and incorrect ways to use titles in Saskatchewan:

 |P.Eng.||PENG, P.E., PE|